andr-ew/brds/README.md

   - just record to input notes manually
 - playbar
   - when paused
-    - shows 2-bar sections of curent sequence
+    - shows 8-beat sections of curent sequence
     - prev/next keys page through 2-bar sections of the sequence when not playing
   - when playing
-    - shows 8 bars if sequence is longer than 2 bars
+    - shows 8 bars if sequence is longer than 8 beats
     - prev/next skips by bar
 - can add glides per-step just like realtime